A traditional dhow sailing past coral ruins at sunset in Lamu, with palm trees swaying along Kenya’s coast.

 Transfers to and from the airport are included.

-It would help if you didn't worry about being late for your tour because such potential delays are considered when booking transfers.
+It would help if you didn't worry about being late for your tour, because such potential delays are considered when booking transfers.

 If you are waiting for a transfer from a hotel, let the concierge or reception desk know.
 If a transfer is missed, you may be reimbursed for your out-of-pocket charges if you provide a documented statement from the hotel's front desk attesting to your wait time, departure time, and a receipt for your transportation with a time and date.